 With the theater plays and workshops we’ve been to Italy, Austria, France, Croatia, Montenegro, North Macedonia as well.
 It is great to perform in different countries where people understand our universal language of music and body movement.
 We teach without too many words.
 The understanding in the gaze of the participant, aligning with the group in the same beat is what people treasure the most on our workshops.

 Performing for all audiences, we also teach body music people from all walks of life.
 Working with different age groups is a challenge, but also with professionals and amateurs.
 Everyone should be able to enjoy body music.
 Happy to make it happen!
+Check out our online New Balkan Rhythm body percussion workshops – you can tune in on our YouTube channel.

 Our way of life

-Life in nature and life in the city overlap, and it is certainly necessary to participate in city life, as a contemporary artist.
-With our way of life, we have more opportunities to hear the silence, which is valuable today, as well as to face challenges that the people living in cities do not know.
+Life in the nature and life in the city overlap, and it is certainly necessary to participate in city life, as a contemporary artist.
+Moreover, with our way of life, we have more opportunities to hear the silence, which is valuable today, as well as to face challenges that the people living in cities do not know.
 This is precisely what empowers us to be successful independent artists, which is difficult, almost impossible in Serbia today.
 The beauty of nature and freedom also makes our art special.